 What do you include on your wedding website?

-Don’t know what to write about?
-Weddings, it is all about the Ws:
+Don’t know why you need wedding web and what to write about?
+It is all about the Ws:

 - When is the date?